Frederick Nash Ogden

 Frederick Nash Ogden (January 25, 1837 – May 25, 1886) was a Confederate officer and leading white supremacist organizer of New Orleans, Louisiana.
 He was a major in the 8th Louisiana Heavy Artillery Battalion during the Siege of Vicksburg.
 He then led the 9th Louisiana Cavalry Regiment, a mounted infantry unit known as Ogden's Cavalry.
 After the war he became a leading White Leaguer and was involved in the Battle of Liberty Place.
+He was an unsuccessful candidate to be Democratic nominee for governor of Louisiana in 1884.

 He became known as General Fred Ogden and the Louisiana State Museum obtained a dress sword he was presented.
 It also obtained a few of his papers.

 He served as president of the Crescent City White League shortly after its founding.

 A bronze relief was made of him by George T. Brewster in 1921 for his role at Vicksburg.
 His funeral was a major event attended by political leaders.
 A road in New Orleans was named for him.